Jacobi Polynomials, Bernstein-type Inequalities and Dispersion Estimates for the Discrete Laguerre Operator: The evolution group

 \begin{proof} The standard estimate \eqref{eq:Cunif} applied to \eqref{eq:explicit2} gives \eqref{eq:4.07}.
 Moreover, \eqref{eq:explicit2} together with \eqref{eq:normal_b} implies \eqref{eq:4.06}. \end{proof}

 Lemma \ref{lem:explest} indicates a decay of order $O(|t|^{-(1+\alpha)})$ for $\E^{-\I tH_\alpha}(n,m)$ if one uses weighted spaces.
-In fact, we shall show in Section \ref{sec:V} that the optimal weights for this decay are given in the right-hand side of \eqref{eq:4.06}.
+In fact, we shall show in Section \ref{sec:V} that for $\alpha\ge 0$ the optimal weights for this decay are given by \eqref{eq:sigma_a}.
 Let us only record the following special cases which can be established directly from Corollary \ref{cor:cases}.

-\begin{corollary} Suppose $\alpha\ge 0$. \begin{enumerate}[label=(\roman*), ref=(\roman*), leftmargin=*, widest=iii] \item In the case $n=0$ we have for all $m\in\N_0$ \be (1+t^2)^{\frac{1+\alpha}{2}}\big|\E^{-\I tH_\alpha}(0,m)\big| \le \sigma_\alpha(m),\quad t\in\R. \ee \item In the case $n=1$ we have for all $m\in\N_0$ \be (1+t^2)^{\frac{1+\alpha}{2}}\big|\E^{-\I tH_\alpha}(1,m)\big| \le \sigma_\alpha(m) \sigma_\alpha(1),\quad t\in\R. \ee \item In the case $n=m\in \N_0$ we have \be (1+t^2)^{\frac{1+\alpha}{2}}\big|\E^{-\I tH_\alpha}(m,m)\big| \le \sigma_\alpha(m)^2,\quad t\in\R. \ee \end{enumerate} \end{corollary}
+\begin{corollary} Suppose $\alpha\ge 0$. \begin{enumerate}[label=(\roman*), ref=(\roman*), leftmargin=*, widest=iii] \item In the case $n=0$ we have for all $m\in\N_0$ \be (1+t^2)^{\frac{1+\alpha}{2}}\big|\E^{-\I tH_\alpha}(0,m)\big| \le \sigma_\alpha(m),\quad t\in\R. \ee \item In the case $n=1$ we have for all $m\in\N_0$ \be (1+t^2)^{\frac{1+\alpha}{2}}\big|\E^{-\I tH_\alpha}(1,m)\big| \le \sigma_\alpha(1)\sigma_\alpha(m) ,\quad t\in\R. \ee \item In the case $n=m\in \N_0$ we have \be (1+t^2)^{\frac{1+\alpha}{2}}\big|\E^{-\I tH_\alpha}(m,m)\big| \le \sigma_\alpha(m)^2,\quad t\in\R. \ee \end{enumerate} \end{corollary}

 \begin{proof} (i) and (iii) are immediate from Corollary \ref{cor:cases}.
 This works for (ii) as well if $\alpha\ge |m-1|$ or if $m=0$.
 Otherwise we use for (ii) the new variable $x=t^2/(1+t^2)$, so that (ii) is equivalent to